Nikolaus Gromann: Background

 For over 30 years he was in the service of the Ernestine branch of the Wettin family.
 A letter addressed to John Frederick I dating from 1536 is the earliest written proof of Gromann's service.
 The letter was signed as "stonemason" (Stein Metz).
 His teachers were Konrad Krebs (also known as Kunz Krebs, died 1540 in Torgau) and Andreas Günter (died 1542 in Torgau), whose work he continued.
 While his first residence was located in Weida, Gromann referred to Gotha as his home in 1544.
 Six years later, in 1550, Gromann moved to Weimar where he built his own house.
 In order to move back to Gotha, he sold it in 1563.
 A few years earlier, in 1553 Gromann had been allocated some acres of farmland in Gotha by John Frederick I. It was also the Elector of Saxony who appointed Gromann as master builder for life.

 Gromann first received special attention when he built the first Protestant church, the chapel at Schloss Hartenfels in Torgau, in the period from 1543 to 1544.
 The "Emperor's Room" (Emporensaal) church was added skillfully into the medieval structure.
 Luther sanctified the church in person upon completion.
-The model of the Torgau Castle Church formed the basis for the designs of the castle chapels of protestant princes in Dresden, Schwerin, Stettin (today Szczecin), Heidelberg and Augustusburg.
-In 1552 Gromann applied a similar design to the chapel of the castle Grimmenstein, which unfortunately was not preserved.
+The model of the Torgau Castle Church formed the basis for the designs of the castle chapels of Protestant princes in Dresden, Schwerin, Stettin (today Szczecin), Heidelberg and Augustusburg.
+In 1552 Gromann applied a similar design to the chapel of the castle Grimmenstein, which was not preserved.

 Gromann supervised many construction sites in the Ernestine duchies.
 In addition he built castles, town halls, churches, fortifications, roads, bridges and fountains.